The Unstoppable Yellow Yeti

-The Unstoppable Yellow Yeti is an animated television series produced by Zodiak Kids Studios and Gigglebug Entertainment, with the participation of The Walt Disney Company EMEA.
-The series was created by Anttu Harlin and Joonas Utti, and premiered on Disney Channel in France on May 14, 2022.
+The Unstoppable Yellow Yeti (Keltainen lumimies; French: L'incroyable Yellow Yeti) is an animated television series created by Anttu Harlin and Joonas Utti that aired on Disney Channel in France from 14 May to 18 December 2022, and released in Finland on Yle Areena from 1 July 2022 to 6 January 2023.
+The series is a co-production between Gigglebug Entertainment and Zodiak Kids Studio France, with the participation of Disney Channel and Yle for Walt Disney EMEA Productions Limited.

-The series was later released in Finland on Yle Areena in July 2022, and is scheduled to be released on Disney+ in the UK.
+It is one of the last projects writer Reid Harrison was involved with, before his death on 15 January 2024.

 Premise

 In the first episode, 12-year-old surfer boy Osmo is forced to leave his old life behind when he moves with his father to Winterton, a fictional village north of the Arctic Circle, where it snows all year round.
 Osmo and his cousin Rita meet a yellow yeti, named Gustav, and start to have adventures with him.
 The village has plenty of strict rules, including a ban on monsters.
 Rita's father, Roman Chrome, the village mayor, hates monsters.
 In order to hide from him, Gustav dresses up in different disguises.
 The series features many Finnish things like ice-swimming, May Day celebrations and crayfish parties, a fast food treat from Lappeenranta and bucket queues.

 The main themes of the series are friendship and rebelling against the rules.